The maximum distinctness of physical systems

 \section{Counting distinct states in time}

-A set of quantum states are perfectly distinct if each is orthogonal to all the others: the states can be distinguished from each other with certainty.
-Here we count the number of distinct states that can occur in a given length of time.
-This is a bound on certainty.
+In quantum mechanics, orthogonal vectors represent \textit{distinct states}: states that can be distinguished from each other with certainty.
+A finite system with finite energy has only a finite number of distinct states.
+Here we count how many distinct states {\em can occur in a finite time}.
+This depends only on the wavefunction's energy distribution.